-I was hungry when I arrived to Valencia from Madrid.
+I was hungry when I arrived in Valencia from Madrid.

 It was not easy to walk from the train station to the hotel passing by dozens of restaurants buzzing with patrons.
 Then, it seems like everybody likes to advertise their offerings with a bigger than life poster.
 Again, it was not simple to walk by all those delicious offerings with a grumbling stomach.

-Once we were arriving to the hotel, we passed by a big Modernist building.
+Once we were arriving at the hotel, we passed by a big Modernist building.
 I recognize it in three seconds.
 It was the Mercat Central (or Central Market).

 It is easy to deduct what happened next in this story.
 Luggage was dropped into a storage room (it was still early) and we proceeded to walk back to the market.